 The career planning process.

 Many factors influence an individual's needs and reactions to career planning activities.
-Such factors are career guidance, career anchors, career stages, determining career orientation, individual abilities.
+Such factors are career guidance, career anchors, career stages, determining career orientation, and individual abilities.

 Edgar Schein (Career Dynamics: Matching Individual and Organizational Needs) developed the idea of a career anchor.
 It is a concept based on the distinctive abilities and motives for work that guide, strengthen, and unite the individual professional experience.
 Shine distinguishes five different career anchors.